anette-brecko/CASSUM2024/README.md

 of radio astrononmical spectra for molecular indentification and characterization.

 [Program information](https://cosmicorigins.space/cassum-vico24)

 [Final presentation](https://drive.google.com/file/d/1K9DS--Lo1gwMuQSdogHVzZdRzedzqb2x/view)

-Data from the SPARKS observing program (Search for high-mass protostars with ALMA revealed up to kiloparsec scales) was used, from which the individual data files are not yet publicly available.
+This project used data from the SPARKS observing program (Search for high-mass protostars with ALMA revealed up to kiloparsec scales), from which the individual data files are not yet publicly available.

 ### File Structure:
 1. `Jybeam_to_Kelvin.py`